databrary/www/databrary/input/pages/resources.md

 Applicants must also promise to uphold Databrary's ethical principles, to follow practices that protect the identities of research participants, and to abide by Databrary's policies.

-Researchers who meet these qualifications and receive approval from their Institution and Databrary will be given *Authorized Investigator* status.
-Students and trainees who conduct research under the supervision of an *Authorized Investigator* may be given more limited access privileges as an *Affiliate*.
+Researchers who meet these qualifications and receive approval from their Institution and Databrary will be given *authorized investigator* status.
+Students and trainees who conduct research under the supervision of an *authorized investigator* may be given more limited access privileges as an *Affiliate*.

-*Authorized Investigators* or *Affiliates* may access Databrary for educational or non-research purposes. *Authorized Investigators* and *Affiliates* promise to secure approval from their Institution in order to contribute data to or conduct research on data from Databrary.
+*authorized investigators* or *Affiliates* may access Databrary for educational or non-research purposes. *authorized investigators* and *Affiliates* promise to secure approval from their Institution in order to contribute data to or conduct research on data from Databrary.

 ### Requiring Institutional Partnerships

 Databrary requires that researchers seeking access to restricted information have approval from their home institution.
-Institutions verify the status of *Authorized Investigators*, supervise the research of *Authorized Investigators*, and take responsibility for the conduct of *Authorized Investigators* who access Databrary.
+Institutions verify the status of *authorized investigators*, supervise the research of *authorized investigators*, and take responsibility for the conduct of *authorized investigators* who access Databrary.